 “I will be glad to help train my replacement.”

-End with a positive note or wishing good luck
+End on a positive note or wish good luck

 Conclusion

-The final part of the letter is the conclusion that must include the sign off and your signature.
+The final part of the letter is the conclusion, which must include the sign-off and your signature.
 You should sign off your letter with phrases like “sincerely” or “best regards”.
 It is also respectful to do so.
-Also, do not forget to include your signature to validate that you wrote the resignation letter.
+Also, do not forget to include your signature to validate that you wrote the letter.

 Sincerely,